BCPPS Review and Recertification Course Faculty

 Christopher McPherson is a clinical pharmacist in the neonatal intensive care unit at St. Louis Children's Hospital and an assistant professor in the Department of Pediatrics at Washington University School of Medicine.
 He graduated from the University of North Carolina School of Pharmacy and completed a fellowship in Neonatal Pharmacotherapy at The Women’s Hospital of Greensboro.

-Dr. Hanna Phan is an Associate Professor in Pharmacy Practice and Science at the College of Pharmacy and in the Department of Pediatrics at the College of Medicine at the University of Arizona (UA).
+Dr. Hanna Phan is an Associate Professor and Assistant Department Head in Pharmacy Practice and Science at the College of Pharmacy and in the Department of Pediatrics at the College of Medicine at the University of Arizona (UA).
 She is also an Associate Research Scientist for the UA Asthma and Airway Disease Research Center and Faculty for the UA Pediatric Pulmonary Center (PPC).
 Dr. Phan practices as a Clinical Pharmacy Specialist in Pediatric Pulmonary Medicine at Banner University Medical Center-Tucson.
 She developed and practices in a variety of Pediatric Pulmonary Clinics (cystic fibrosis (CF), severe asthma, sleep) as well as the Adult CF clinic.
 She established the Post-Graduate Year 2 (PGY-2) Pediatric Pharmacy Residency at Banner University Medical Center–Tucson, Diamond Children’s in 2009 and served as Residency Program Director through 2015.
 Dr. Phan earned her Doctor of Pharmacy (PharmD) from the University of Michigan and completed a Postdoctoral Fellowship in Pediatric Pharmacotherapy at The Ohio State University.
 Dr. Phan has received state and national recognition for her clinical practice, professional service, and research from organizations such as the Arizona Pharmacy Association, Pediatric Pharmacy Advocacy Group (PPAG), American College of Clinical Pharmacy (ACCP), and the American Society of Health-System Pharmacists (ASHP) Foundation.
-She served as a Director-at-Large on the PPAG board from 2014-2017, previously chaired the PPAG Research Committee (2013-2014), and currently serves as a Co-Chair for the PPAG Recertification Advisory Committee.
+Her service to PPAG includes President-Elect (2018-2019), President (2019-2020), Immediate Past President (2020-2021), Director-at-Large on the PPAG board (2014-2017), PPAG Research Committee Chair (2013-2014), Co-Chair for the PPAG Recertification Advisory Committee (2014-2018).
 Dr. Phan has been recognized by PPAG with the Spirit of PPAG Award (2012) for her efforts in creating student chapters and the Presidential Citation Award (2015) for her contributions in developing the PPAG BCPPS Recertification Program.
 She has given lectures nationally and internationally, and authored various book chapters and peer-reviewed publications in the area of pediatric pharmacotherapy.
 Her current research interests include patient-caregiver education and medication adherence, medication use in schools, and interprofessional care of children with chronic illnesses such as cystic fibrosis and asthma

 Steve Plogsted, PharmD, BCNSP, CNCC